dsancin/hpc-project/exercise2/README.md

-# Other files
+# Exercise 2
+This directory contains the results of the analyses of the OBLAS and MKL libraries:
+* `strong_scalability` folder contains the .csv of the data collected studying the strong scalability running the gemm function using single and double precision.
+* `weak_scalability` folder contains the .csv of the data collected studying the weak scalability running the gemm function using single and double precision.
-The folders  weak scalability and strong scalability contains the .csv files with the data collected, and the graphs folder contains the produced graphs and the code used to produce them (`graphs.ipynb`)
+* `graphs` folder contains the .csv files with the data collected, and the graphs folder contains the produced graphs and the code used to produce them (`graphs.ipynb`)